MoritzBrueckner/aura/readme.md

   var mySoundHandle = Aura.createUncompBufferChannel(mySound);

+  var hrtf = aura.Assets.HRTF("myHRTF_mhr");
+  // Omitted in this example: Load the hrtf via aura.Assets.startLoading()

-  // Create a panner for the sound handle (choose one) new StereoPanner(channel); // Simple left-right panner new HRTFPanner(channel, Aura.getHRTF("myHRTF_mhr"));  // More realistic panning using head-related transfer functions, but slower to calculate
+  // Create a panner for the sound handle (choose one) new StereoPanner(mySoundHandle); // Simple left-right panner new HRTFPanner(mySoundHandle, hrtf); // More realistic panning using head-related transfer functions, but slower to calculate

   // Set the 3D location and view direction of the listener var cam = getCurrentCamera(); // <-- dummy function